 My rating: 3.5 of 5 stars

-Received: ARC provided by/from Edelweiss
+Received: ARC provided by Edelweiss

-Point of View: First Person (Tanner)
+Point of View: First Person (Evan )

 Genres & Themes: Young Adult, M/M Romance, Contemporary, LGBTQIA+